Green11-KD/Message-Spammer/README.md

  4. Press next and the installer will download all the files needed for the software and the 3 packages needed for Python too.
 (The 3 packages will not be properly installed if you don't have Python installed first.
  5. Once it's done, launch the app, and we are good to go!

+## Guidelines

+### Modifications

+You are allowed to modify this tool for personal use.
+However, the developer is not responsible for any damages, malfunctions, or unintended issues caused by modifications.
+Modified versions of this tool must not be redistributed, shared, or sold under any circumstances.

+### Redistribution and Sale

+You are not permitted to distribute, share, or sell this tool to others in any form.
+The tool may only be obtained from the official website or authorized channels.
+Sharing copies or altered versions with others violates this agreement and may result in legal action.

 ## Is it a virus?

 Some anti-virus software flaggs the installer as a virus or trojan, but don't worry, the file is 100% safe.